It’s leaf-peeping season, which gave me more than one reason to join friends at their favorite fishing hole near Cripple Creek, Colorado.

 My friends had seen bears the last time they fished these lakes.
 My tummy tightened as they talked of a big (BIG) cinnamon bear who hunched his shoulders and stared them down.
 They saw a momma with cubs that showed up on the shore at sunset.
 They ran for the truck as the big bear approached their camper.

-Flashback to the movie, The Edge, where Anthony Hopkins and Alec Baldwin were stalked by a ferocious grizzly (Bart the Bear).
+I’ve had a fear of bears for a long time, especially after I saw the movie, The Edge, where Anthony Hopkins and Alec Baldwin were stalked by a ferocious grizzly (Bart the Bear).

 We met some guys who said they were hunting bear.
 We caught fish, cleaned fish and hightailed it home!